Part 3 moves into theories, methods, and

 management of students and equipment—an odd

-mixture, given that video is treated separately later
+mixture, given that video is treated separately

 in the ‘skills’ section.
 Discussion of classroom